By Bob Davidsson

 (c.)
 Davidsson.
 2017.

 NOTE: "Democrat River" is the first of two articles about the county's ghost rivers which no longer exist.
+The article was reprinted in the Feb.
+28 "Lake Worth City Limits" newsletter.
 Read additional articles archived in Older Posts.

 A Rich Historical Heritage

 The "Origins & History of the Palm Beaches" information site is a retrospective look at the history of Palm Beach County, and how its past has influenced the present.
 This blog is a companion site to "Palm Beach County Issues & Views."
 Both sites are edited by Robert I. Davidsson, retired manager of the Palm Beach County Library System's Government Research Service (GRS), and author of the book "Indian River: A History of the Ais Indians in Spanish Florida" and related articles about Florida's past.